Antonio González: h-index, Total Citations, and Citation Map

 About Antonio González's research

-Their most-cited work, “QIIME allows analysis of high-throughput community sequencing data” (2010), has accumulated 39,084 citations.
-Other influential works include “Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2” (2019) with 24,329 citations and “Structure, function and diversity of the healthy human microbiome” (2012) with 12,414 citations.
+Their most-cited work, “QIIME allows analysis of high-throughput community sequencing data” (2010), has accumulated 39,417 citations.
+Other influential works include “Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2” (2019) with 26,240 citations and “Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2” (2019) with 24,329 citations.